App Usage Statistics 2020 that’ll Surprise You (Updated)

 #1.
 App Usage Statistics – Number of App Installs & Actual Usage

-Even though the average person has 40 apps installed on the phone, 89% of the time is split between 18 apps.
+There were 204 billion apps downloaded in 2019 and the average person has 40 apps installed on the phone.
+Out of that 40 apps, 89% of the time is split between 18 apps.
 This means, more than half of those apps remain unused.
 What does this mean?

 - Millennials have more than 67 apps installed over the phone, however, the number of the commonly used app remains just 25.